abnsoft/revolut/README.md

 - maven,
 - JUnit & Jersey test framework for testing REST.

 It was created in Eclipse Neon 3 as maven project.

+Building:
+You need maven.
+I use version 3.3.9.
+> mvn clean install

 How to run project:

+> java -jar RestTest-0.0.1-SNAPSHOT.jar revolut/Main

  # revolut